-Starting dose (monotherapy for partial onset seizures and adjunctive therapy for partial onset seizures or primary generalised tonic-clonic seizures) - Solng twice a day, Increase to initial therapeutic dose of 100mg twice a day after 1 week.
+Starting dose (monotherapy for partial onset seizures and adjunctive therapy for partial onset seizures or primary generalised tonic-clonic seizures) - 50mg twice a day, Increase to initial therapeutic dose of 100mg twice a day after 1 week.
 For monotherapy, dose can also be initiated at 100mg twice a day.

-initiated at 100mg twice a day.
-Maintenance dose (monotherapy for partial onset seizures and adjunctive therapy for partial onset seizures or primary generalised tonic clonic seizures) - dose can be further increased at weekly intervals by 50mg twice a day, up to a max recommended daily dose of 300mg
+clonic seizures) - dose can be further increased at weekly intervals by 50mg twice a day, up to a max recommended daily dose of 300mg twice a day for monotherapy or 200mg twice a day for adjunctive therapy.

-Using seturities - discussed - due to their incleases at veesly intervals by soling whice a day, by to a max recommender dang does of solong twice a day for montherapy or 2000mg twice a day for adjunctive therapy.
-Loading does (initial monotherapy or conversion to monotherapy in the treatment of partial-onset seizures or adjunctive therapy in the treatment of partial-onset seizures or adjunctive therapy in the treatment of PGTCS1 - May also initiate with a single loading does of 200 mg, followed approximately 12 hours later by a 100 mg twice a day (200 mg/day) maintenance does regimen.
-Administered under medical supervision with consideration of the potential for increased incidence of serious cardiac arrhythmia and central nervous system adverse relations.
-Administration of a hours does hour block theorem to ender excidence and the enderstance and the solutions. reactions.
+Loading dose (initial monotherapy or conversion to monotherapy in the treatment of partial-onset seizures or adjunctive therapy in the treatment of partial-onset seizures or adjunctive therapy in the treatment of partial-onset seizures or adjunctive therapy in the treatment of PGTCSI).
+May also initiate with a single loading dose of 200 mg, followed approximately 12 hours later by a 100 mg twice a day (200 mg/day) maintenance dose regimen.
+Administered under medical supervision with consideration of the potential for increased incidence of serious cardiac arrhythmia and central nervous system adverse services.
+Administration of a declaration of the potential for increased incidence of serious cardiac arrhythmia and central nervous system adverse services.
+Administration of a longer done have not been studied in contracting the contraction. reactions.
 Administration of a loading dose has not been studied in acute conditions such as status epilepticus.

-Discontinuation - If lacosamide has to be discontinued, recommended to do it gradually (e.g. taper the daily dose by 200 mg/week).
-If patient develops serious cardiac arrhythmia, perform clinical benefit/risk assessment and discontinue lacosamide if n
+Discontinuation - If lacosamide has to be discontinued, recommended to do it gradually (e.g., taper the daily dose by 200 mg/week).
+If patient develops serious cardiac arrhythmia, perform clinical benefit/risk assessment and discontinue lacosamide if nu